EvatsugDnalloR/ToDoListConsoleApplication/README.md

 - Add, delete, modify, and mark ToDo items as done
 - Save and load ToDo items from a specification file
 - Undo or redo the last operation
-- Unit tests for all testable methods in every class
+- Unit tests for all testable methods

 ## UML Diagrams